Laurette Koellner: ILFC

 In 2012, she was named executive chairman at the International Lease Finance Corporation (ILFC), a subsidiary of AIG.
-The newly created position made her the company's most senior executive, overseeing ILFC CEO Henri Courpron, following revelations that Courpron had been involved in a personal relationship with an employee.
-As head of ILFC reporting to AIG CEO Robert Benmosche, she stepped down from AIG’s board of directors.
-In 2012, she announced that she would step down once AIG’s planned sale of the unit was approved.
+The newly created position made her the company's most senior executive, overseeing ILFC CEO Henri Courpron.
+She stepped down from AIG’s board of directors to take on the role, and in December 2012 announced she would depart once AIG's planned sale of the unit was approved.
 The sale to AerCap was completed in May 2014.

 Board positions

 In 2003, she was elected to the board of directors of Sara Lee Corporation as the chairman of the audit committee.
 When Sara Lee split into Hillshire Brands and Douwe Egberts, she maintained her board position until Hillshire merged with Tyson Foods.

-In 2009, she was elected the chairman of the audit committee on the board of directors at Celestica, Inc. In 2009, she was also named an independent director of American International Group (AIG).
+In 2009, she joined the board of directors at Celestica, Inc. and was chair of the audit committee until she retired in 2025.
+In 2009, she was also named an independent director of American International Group (AIG).
 She remained in this position through AIG's repayment of its $182.5 billion in government loans.
-In 2014 she was elected member of the Board of Directors for Papa Johns pizza, and in 2015 as a member of the Goodyear board.
+In 2014 she was elected to the Papa John's board of directors, and in 2015 she joined the Goodyear board.
+She was named lead director for Goodyear in 2019 and non-executive chairman in 2024.
 In September 2015, she joined the board of directors of the steel company Nucor.

 Advisory positions

 Koellner serves on the Dean's Advisory Board of the UCF College of Business Administration, and has also served on the Board of Regents for the University of Portland.
-She is also a member of the Council on Foreign Relations.
+She is also a member of the Council on Foreign Relations and a board member for the University of Central Florida Foundation.